pytorch/vision/CONTRIBUTING.md

 - You would like to improve the documentation.
 This is no less important than improving the library itself!
 If you find a typo in the documentation, do not hesitate to submit a GitHub pull request.

-- If you are planning to contribute back bug-fixes, please do so without any further discussion.
+- If you would like to fix a bug
+    - please pick one from the [list of open issues labelled as "help wanted"](https://github.com/pytorch/vision/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
+    - comment on the issue that you want to work on this issue
+    - send a PR with your fix, see below.

 - If you plan to contribute new features, utility functions or extensions, please first open an issue and discuss the feature with us.